Standard-Deviator/standard-deviator.ca/content/authors/admin/_index.md

 - Visitors
 ---

-Mark Adkins is a doctoral candidate in Quantitative Methods in the Psychology Department at York University and a TA in SCS.
+Mark Adkins is a doctoral candidate in the Quantitative Methods area within the Psychology Department at York University.
+He has been a TA in the statistical consulting service (SCS) at York and has designed a short course for teaching R using the Tidyverse.
 He has years of experience as a statistical/programming tutor and has the ability to help students master complicated material regardless of their stage in the learning process.